hds/hegdenu.net/content/posts/tracing-tokio-tasks.md

 I've mentioned it in other posts.

-The alternative to get a finer grained view would be some tracing visualisation.
+Another option would be to have direct visualisation of the traces.

 Unfortunately, I haven't found anything that does this well.

 (hence the magnificent hand drawn visualisation used in this post)

 If you know of something, I would love to [hear from you](@/about.md#contact).